-Semi- government Means the debt obligations of a central borrowing authority of a state or territory of the Commonwealth of Australia. securities It includes: fixed-interest rate bonds, linked bonds and Treasury notes issued by a state or territory of the Commonwealth of Australia.
-Senior unsecured debt Means any unsecured debt security that must be repaid ahead of all other unsecured and subordinated debt security holders other than those outlined in section $13A(3)(a)$ -(e) of the Banking Act 1959 in the event that the ADI is unable to meet its obligations or is about to suspend payment.
-Set-off accounts Means linked deposit and loan accounts that pay a different interest rate depending on whether the linked accounts are in a net loan or net deposit position.
-They are similar to offset accounts but differ in that, if the linked accounts are in a net deposit position, the customer will be due interest.
-Share-based payment expense Refers to employee share-based payments and stock options, expensed to the ADI or RFC for remunerating employees, incurred during the period.
+, Share-based payment expense Refers to employee share-based payments and stock options, expensed to the ADI or RFC for remunerating employees, incurred during the period.
 Shops Means any non-residential buildings (or parts of such buildings) where the primary purpose is to sell goods or services.
 Short-term Means an original maturity of less than or equal to 12 months.
 Small (business size) A business is classified as small if the ADI or RFC has an exposure to the business that is less than \$1 million and the business has turnover of less than \$50 million.
-Include exposures classified by ADIs using the internal ratings-based approach to credit risk as 'SME Retail' in this category.
+Exposures Include exposures classified by ADIs using the internal ratings-based approach to credit risk as 'SME Retail' should be included in this category.
 Standard margin loans Means margin loans that typically have a maximum allowable LVR of 40 to 80 per cent, depending on the type of stock or managed fund that is provided as security for the margin loan .
 These loans are subject to margin calls if a decline in the value of the underlying security raises the LVR above the pre-specified maximum.
 Stationery expense Refers to costs incurred for office supplies and printing carried out by or for the business.
-It includes: all office stationery; andproduction of financial reports, etc. Subordinated Represents any asset or liability that will, in entirety or in part, not be repaid until other specified creditors are repaid.
-Subordinated debt Means any debt security that is repaid after those outlined in section $13A(3)(a)$ -(e) of the Banking Act 1959 and after senior debtholders in the event that the ADI is unable to meet its obligations or is about to suspend payment.
-Supra-national and foreign Means debt obligations of intergovernmental, governmental or quasi- governmental organisations.

-agency-issued debt securities Syndicated loans Means an extension of credit where the funds are jointly provided by two or more lenders.
+It includes: all office stationery; and production of financial reports, etc. Subordinated Represents any asset or liability that will, in entirety or in part, not be repaid until other specified creditors are repaid.
+Subordinated debt Means any debt security that is repaid after those outlined in section 13A(3)(a)-(e) of the Banking Act 1959 and after senior debtholders in the event that the ADI is unable to meet its obligations or is about to suspend payment.
+Supra-national and foreign agency-issued debt securities Means debt obligations of intergovernmental, governmental or quasi-governmental organisations.
+Syndicated loans Means an extension of credit where the funds are jointly provided by two or more lenders.
 Syndicated loans possess a single loan agreement, but each participant to a syndicated loan maintains a separate claim on, and bears the credit risk for, the portion of the loan that it has provided.